Popular Products

 • Regular Exercise: Combine a healthy diet with regular physical activity.
 Engaging in both aerobic and strength-training exercises can help control weight, enhance mood, and improve bone density.

-Managing menopause at work can be overwhelming, but it isn’t impossible.
+We totally appreciate that menopause may not be something you want to share with your employer or work colleagues, but we know it can be overwhelming at times and especially hard to manage when at work, but it isn’t impossible.
+Many employers now have a menopausal policy in the workplace which will include supporting all three stages of the menopause journey.
 Consider discussing your menopausal symptoms with your employer or HR department to help them understand your needs and potentially make accommodations, such as adjusting your workspace temperature or providing flexible work hours.
 You should also prioritise self-care to manage symptoms, wear comfortable clothing and keep healthy snacks at your desk to maintain steady energy levels.

 Managing menopause at work can be a collaborative effort between you, your employer, and your colleagues, allowing you to maintain productivity and well-being during this life transition.

-Menopause can bring about mood swings and anxiety, often due to fluctuating hormones.
+Menopause can bring about mood swings and anxiety, often due to fluctuating hormones levels leaving you feeling out of control.
 Managing these symptoms involves a combination of self-care and seeking professional help when needed.
 Regular exercise, like yoga or brisk walks, can help stabilise your emotions.
 Additionally, maintaining a balanced diet and ensuring adequate sleep can positively impact mood.
+And sometimes making time to have fun with friends and family can be such a mood booster and help you feel better when things get tough.

-If your mood swings or anxiety becomes overwhelming, don't hesitate to consult a healthcare provider who can discuss treatment options, which may include therapy or medication such as antidepressants/SSRIs.
+We can’t stress enough what an intense time of transition this is and if your mood swings or anxiety become overwhelming, or you have concerns for your own safety and those around you, don't hesitate to consult a healthcare provider who can discuss treatment options, which may include therapy or medication such as antidepressants/SSRIs.
 The key is to recognise the changes in your emotional well-being and take proactive steps.

 Frequently asked questions